antronerds/r2-tutorials/docs/Adapting_R2.md

 Some of these functionalities have been developed recently.
-If you run into any quirks or annoyances don't hesitate to contact r2 support
+If you run into any quirks or annoyances do not hesitate to contact R2 support
 (r2-support@amsterdamumc.nl).

 We hope that this tutorial has been helpful, the R2 support team.